Asymptotically almost all \lambda-terms are strongly normalizing: Abstract

 \section{Abstract}

-We present quantitative analysis of various (syntactic and behavioral) properties of random $\lambda$-terms.
-Our main results are that asymptotically all the terms are strongly normalizing and that any fixed closed term almost never appears in a random term.
+We present \correc{a} quantitative analysis of various (syntactic and behavioral) properties of random $\lambda$-terms.
+Our main results show that asymptotically, almost all terms are strongly normalizing and that any fixed closed term almost never appears in a random term.
 Surprisingly, in combinatory logic (the translation of the $\lambda$-calculus into combinators), the result is exactly opposite.
 We show that almost all terms are {\em not} strongly normalizing.
 This is due to the fact that any fixed combinator almost always appears in a random combinator.